Turkey: Aleppo evacuation nearly complete

 Lavrov welcomed the "efforts in eastern Aleppo" and recognized "the important role" of the United Nations.

-'It has become our opinion there is no military solution to Syrian crisis," the Russian foreign minister said at a press conference following the meeting.
+"It has become our opinion there is no military solution to Syrian crisis," the Russian foreign minister said at a press conference following the meeting.

-"We welcome the partial evacuation of opposition from a number of location in Syria and advocate a successful and safe completion of this process," he continued.
+"We welcome the partial evacuation of opposition from a number of locations in Syria and advocate a successful and safe completion of this process," he continued.

-He said the three countries would work towards "ending hostilities" and "providing an environment for an efficient and conclusive political process in Syria."
+He said the three countries would work toward "ending hostilities" and "providing an environment for an efficient and conclusive political process in Syria."

-The Syrian government has authorized the UN to send an additional 20 staff to eastern Aleppo, where they will monitor the ongoing evacuation, a UN spokesman said on Tuesday.
+The Syrian government has authorized the United Nations to send an additional 20 staff members to eastern Aleppo, where they will monitor the ongoing evacuation, a UN spokesman said Tuesday.

-The move comes after the UN Security Council voted unanimously on Monday to redeploy UN staff to Aleppo to monitor and report on the evacuation of civilians.
+The move comes after the UN Security Council voted unanimously Monday to redeploy UN staff to Aleppo to monitor and report on the evacuation of civilians.

 The resolution stressed "the importance to ensure the voluntary, safe and dignified passage of all civilians from the eastern districts of AIeppo or other areas, under the monitoring of and coordination by the United Nations and other relevant institutions, to a destination of their choice."

-Seven-year-old Bana Alabed, who captured the world's attention with her tweets from Aleppo, was evacuated to Turkey with her family on Monday.
+Bana Alabed, a 7-year-old girl who has captured the world's attention with her tweets from Aleppo, was evacuated to Turkey with her family Monday.

-Her mother Fatemah tweeted on Tuesday: "I can't & we can't all be happy until all the remaining people who want to leave are evacuated from East Aleppo."
+Her mother, Fatemah, tweeted Tuesday: "I can't & we can't all be happy until all the remaining people who want to leave are evacuated from East Aleppo."